 The three online-only applications are set to become available 18 months after the start of IL sports betting.
 Operators who go this route do not need to partner with local casinos.
 Every other mobile app will be tied to a land-based licensee.

-Large licensing fees and an 18-month moratorium on the entrance of mobile-first operators have dampened enthusiasm among operators, but several have applied for Management Services Provider licenses to date that allow them to offer mobile betting on behalf of a racetrack, casino or stadium:
+Large licensing fees and an 18-month moratorium on the entrance of mobile-first operators have not dampened enthusiasm among potential operators.
+Numerous sportsbook companies have applied for Management Services Provider licenses to date that allow them to offer mobile betting on behalf of a racetrack, casino or stadium: